natowi/meshroom_publications/readme.md

 - See You Up There, Directed by Albert Dupontel, Production of ADCB Films, Manchester Films (300 pictures from drone shooting, Parisian shooting set extended with Moroccan village.)
 - Santa & Cie, Directed by Alain Chabat, Gaumont Distribution (survey of the shooting set)
 - Animation feature films “Sherlock Gnomes” dir.
-John Stevenson, MGM/Paramount Pictures/Rocket Pictures (80 pictures with DSLR, Chinese District in London reference, used as reference for modelling of the chinese style gate)
+John Stevenson, MGM/Paramount Pictures/Rocket Pictures (80 pictures with DSLR, Chinese District in London reference, used as reference for modelling of the chinese style gate at the beginning of the Chinatown scene)

 https://thevirtualassist.net/3d-reconstruction-camera-tracking-photogrammetry-alicevision/
 https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5bd51f568&appId=PPGMS